Understand your company's position and learn more about the options available

 The team are available now - 0800 644 6080

-60 Second Test Find Your Nearest Office
+Get a Quote Find Your Nearest Office

-If you’re an employer
+Business records if you’re an employer

 You must keep PAYE records for three years from the end of the tax year to which they relate.
-These include notices of tax codes, payments to employees and to HMRC, details of employee sickness and leave, any taxable expenses or taxable benefits.
+These include notices of tax codes, payments to employees and HMRC, details of employee sickness and leave, any taxable expenses or taxable benefits.

 Need to speak to someone?